ResurgentDev/local-rag-ollama-basic-demo/README.md

 - Uses Ollama's documentation as example data
 - Shows basic document retrieval and LLM integration
 - Intentionally simplified for learning purposes
+- No type hints used to keep code approachable for beginners
+- Focuses on core functionality over advanced features

 ## What This Isn't